TheDesignatic/design4developers.io/pages/the-foundation/module03.md

    People generally respond well to commitments and consistent behavior from others.
 This is also a way in which you can change your own behavior by publicly announcing an intention to change.

 5. <b>Liking</b>
    We like to like those we like.
 Science tells us 3 things impact this.
 People who are similar to us, people that pay us compliments, and cooperate with us.
-Doing some small talk at the beginning of any activity, will enable you to work better with others.
+Doing some small talk at the beginning of any activity will enable you to work better with others.
- <

 6. <b>Consensus and Social Proof</b>
    Is the psychological and social phenomenon that guides other users to make the same decisions that others have made.
 Think about some of the web applications that you have used in the last few weeks.
 In just the last few weeks I have been prompted that some number of people are watching this item.
 In the last few hours, so many people have bought insurance for this kind of item or purchase.
 With social media, I am validated by how many likes, or comments happen on my posts.
 This has given rise to Insta-palaces, places that are Instagram or social media worthy.
 It can also prompt a rise in stress and other challenges with people's emotions.